frbourassa/antigen_encoding_theory/README.md

 - `compute_channel_capacity_HighMI_13.ipynb`: channel capacity calculation between antigen quality and model parameters describing latent space time courses.
 Results of this notebook are used for main and supplementary figures related to channel capacity and theoretical antigen classes.

-- `theoretical_antigen_classes.ipynb`: determining theoretical antigen classes from the channel capacity calculation and resulting optimal antigen distribution, plotting their latent space trajectories and model parameter space distributions, and even reconstructing the corresponding cytokine time series.
+- `theoretical_antigen_classes_from_capacity_HighMI_13.ipynb`: determining theoretical antigen classes from the channel capacity calculation and resulting optimal antigen distribution, plotting their latent space trajectories and model parameter space distributions, and even reconstructing the corresponding cytokine time series.
+Directly produces main figure 3, panels C and D (maybe we should split it eventually).

-- `reconstruct_cytokines_chancap_antigen_prototypes.ipynb`: (from the `reconstruct_cytokines/` folder)

 - `estimate_channel_capacity_cce.ipynb`: Estimate channel capacity of model parameter space using the  [algorithm of Grabowski et al., 2019](https://dx.doi.org/10.1098/rsif.2018.0792).
 To run this notebook, you first need to install the `cce` package, following the instructions given on its [Github page](https://github.com/pawel-czyz/channel-capacity-estimator).

-### Seconday calculations
+### Secondary calculations
 More secondary calculations and plotting used in specific figures and supplementary figures are found in other Python scripts in the `more_main_scripts/` folder:

-- `manifold_dimension.py`: calculation of the cytokine manifold Hausdorff dimension from the correlation function scaling
+- `manifold_dimension.py`: calculation of the cytokine manifold Hausdorff dimension from the correlation function scaling.
+Directly produces the supplementary figure about Hausdorff dimension

-- `projection_3d_movie.py`: code to generate animated three-dimensional graphs of time courses of cytokine concentrations and time integrals.

 - `latentspace_weights_interpretation.ipynb`: output layer weights interpretation and interpolation at the EC50 values of theoretical antigen classes found from channel capacity results.
 Generates panels for the supplementary figure about the neural network's weights interpretation.